Welcome to Canterbury Christ Church University and thank you for choosing to live in our accommodation for the next year.

 Planned maintenance

-We try to carry out planned maintenance of buildings to minimise inconvenience to residents but it is inevitable that some work will be carried out while you live there.
-We’ll normally give 7 days’ notice of planned work.
+We try to carry out planned maintenance of buildings to minimise inconvenience to residents, however it is inevitable that some work will be carried out while you are present.
+We’ll normally give 7 days’ notice of planned work and 24 hours for emergency works.

 In order to ensure your health and safety, we reserve the right to enter residences without prior notice, such as if there is a potential emergency or disturbance.
 Occasionally the Security Officers need to visit rooms where there is a noise nuisance or other disturbance.
 Routine inspections and safety checks are conducted to monitor maintenance issues, health, safety and fire considerations and to ensure that accommodation is being kept in reasonable order.